Leoff00/go-diego-bot/README.md

   - if you type a phrase that have java in the string, the bot will tag the some members (i add example member ID) in the server to help you.
 (CUSTOMIZABLE)
 * Greeting
   - The bot will greeting you if you send "!Oi diego" to him.
+* Image generator
+  - Diego bot responses with an image if you send "!picture (your substantive).

 ## How To Use